grimme-lab/qc2-teaching/doc/programming.rst

 .. admonition:: Exercise 15

    The program below includes a derived type called ``geometry``.
 So far, it contains the number of atoms and the atom positions.
    In the rest of the code, two atoms and their positions are set.
 Then the geometry information is printed by calling the subroutine ``geometry_info``.

-  1. In order to cleary specify a chemical structure, it is necessary to assign an ordinal number to each atom.
+   1. In order to clearly specify a chemical structure, it is necessary to assign an ordinal number to each atom.
-  Add a one dimensional allocatable integer variable to the derived type that will contain the ordinal number for each atom.
+      Add a one-dimensional allocatable integer variable to the derived type that will contain the ordinal number for each atom.
       Allocate memory for your new variable and set the initial value to zero using the source expression.
    2. Now add a third atom to the geometry and assign atom types and positions to create a sensible carbon dioxide molecule.
    3. Add the ordinal number to the printout in the ``geometry_info`` subroutine.

 .. literalinclude:: src/derived_types.f90
    :language: fortran